This page describes how to use MDX components (e.g. code blocks) in the Prisma docs.

 2. Set the provider of the datasource block in schema.prisma to match your database: postgresql, mysql or sqlite.

-3. Run prisma db pull to turn your database schema into a Prisma data model.
+3. Run `prisma db pull` to introspect your database schema and update the Prisma schema data models accordingly.

 More information in our documentation: